netvl/picopickle/README.md

 object MyPickler extends MyPickler
 ```

-Naturally, you can choose not to merge the `DefaultPickler` fully into your pickler if you don't want it, for example,
+Naturally, you can choose not to merge the `DefaultPickler` fully into your pickler if you don't want to, for example,
 if you don't need the automatic writers materialization for sealed trait hierarchies.
 In that case you can
 mix only those traits you need.
 See `DefaultPickler` documentation to find out which components it consists of
 (**TODO**).